sebastianlopezanido/challenge-moveo/README.md

 **User Management**

--   User roles: Defined using the `Role` model and `RoleMiddleware`.
+-   User roles: Defined using the `Role` model and `RoleMiddleware`. (it's important seed database with Roles before using app)
 -   Route protection based on roles: Example route /admin showcases role-based access.

 **Post Management**

 -   associate post with users: Implemented in `PostService::createNewPost`.
--   Paginated listing of posts: Implemented in `PostController::index`.
+-   Paginated listing of posts: Implemented in `PostService::index`.
+-   Policies and try catch logic Implemented in  `PostController` & `PostService`.

 **Comment Management**